AlGepe/OmniSnippets_JS/docs/stdCustomJS/pieChart.rst

    :alt: list of colours available for Omni charts
    :align: center

-   Example of a pie chart with two user defined functions
+   Example of a pie chart with 4 user defined values

 Unfortunatelly we don't really get to chose colors in a ``pie`` chart, eventhough the possibility is technically there.
 We will see more after the example code.